scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[84:11]** For if He judge us not according to the multitude of His mercies, woe unto all us who are born.

-[**[85:1]** Know ye, moreover, that in former times and in the generations of old our fathers had helpers, Righteous men and holy prophets.
+[**[85:1]** Know ye, moreover, that in former times and in the generations of old our fathers had helpers, righteous men and holy prophets.

-**[85:2]** Nay more, we were in our own land and they helped us when we sinned, And they prayed for us with Him who made us, because they trusted in their works, and the Mighty One heard their prayer and was gracious us.
+**[85:2]** Nay more, we were in our own land and they helped us when we sinned, and they prayed for us with Him who made us, because they trusted in their works, and the Mighty One heard their prayer and was gracious us.

 **[85:3]** But now the righteous have been gathered and the prophets have fallen asleep, and we also have gone forth from the land, and Zion has been taken from us, and we have nothing now save the Mighty One and His law.